Purchases journal

 Definition and explanation

-When merchandise and their invoice are received from supplier, a responsible personnel from receiving department compares them with the copy of the order placed by the purchase department.
-If quantity and quality of merchandise conform to the order, the merchandise are accepted and transferred to the warehouse.
-After it, an entry is immediately made in the purchases journal on the basis of information obtained from the invoice provided by the seller.
+When merchandise along with their invoice are received from the supplier, responsible personnel from the receiving department compare them with the copy of the order placed by the purchase department.
+If both quantity and quality of merchandise conform to as mentioned in the original order, the merchandise is accepted and transferred to the warehouse.
+After it, an entry is made in the purchases journal on the basis of the information obtained from the seller’s invoice.
+For the purpose of recording entries in the purchases journal, this invoice is sometimes referred to as the inward invoice or purchase invoice.
+It usually contains the following information:

-1. The invoice number for the goods purchased.
+1. The invoice number for the goods purchased from the supplier.

-2. The date on which the invoice is prepared.
+2. The date on which the invoice has been prepared by the supplier.

 3. The name, address, email, and phone number of both buyer and seller.

-5. The details about terms and conditions of sale.
+5. The details about the terms and conditions of the sale.

 Format/specimen of purchase invoice

-The actual format or look of the invoice issued by a seller to his buyer may be slightly different from the above specimen but basic information provided therein is almost similar.
+The actual format or look of the invoice issued by a seller to his buyer may be slightly different from the above specimen, but the basic information provided therein is almost similar.

 Format of purchases journal